Freelance Photography

 Getting leads is one thing.
 Following up with them to encourage customer satisfaction is another.

-The ultimate goal would be that you’re so busy doing what you love that you don’t have the time to follow up with each individual client or new follower.
+The ultimate goal would be that you’re so busy doing what you love that you don’t have time to follow up with each client or new follower.
 But with the right software and an email address, you can set up a follow-up system to do this for you.

 Email marketing is crucial in business today.
 Your photography software should have a way to create auto-generated introductory emails when someone signs up on your website.
-You can also create follow-up emails after a session, reminders for before appointments, and surveys.
+You can also create follow-up emails after a session, reminders before appointments, and surveys.

 7. Keep Up With the Changes